Jfink86/CleMasterSyllabus/SlideDeck/src/fundamentals/methods/index.md

 - All methods must reside in a <mark>class</mark>!!

-- The main menu is created by default by Visual Studio, when your project is created.
+- The main menu is created by default by Visual Studio when your project is created.

 - Unlike other methods, the main method by default is the start of an application.